pmongeon/qsslab/content/authors/poppy-riddle/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 #  To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+social:
+- icon: envelope
+  icon_pack: fas
+  link: 'mailto:poppy.riddle@dal.ca'
 - icon: cv
   link: authors/poppy_riddle_cv.pdf
 - icon: github
   icon_pack: fab
   link: https://github.com/poppy-nicolette